gyrospectre/securitybot/README.md

 console, and add it and the base url (in the form https://{org name}.okta.com) to `config/bot.yaml`.

 ### Secrets Management
 Friends don't let friends store clear-text passwords in code!
-The base setup now stores all secrets in Hashicorp Vault instead of the config files, as it did in the original SecurityBot.
-Support for AWS Secrets Manager will also be added shortly.
-If you want to update your secrets after initial install, you can use the handy helper script in `vault/init.py`.
+The base setup now stores all secrets in either Hashicorp Vault or AWS Secrets Manager instead of the config files, as it did in the original SecurityBot.
+If you want to update your secrets after initial install, you can use the handy helper script in `init-secrets.py`.

 ### Running the bot
 Take a look at the provided `main.py` in the root directory for an example on how to use all of these.